gbmhunter/blog/content/pages/programming/microcontrollers/psoc/components/_index.md

-{{< figure src="/images/2013/03/cypress-psoc-i2c-api-while-loops-in-master-functions-annotated.png" width="538px" caption="An example of the dangerous, un-bounded while() loops in the PSoC I2C API." caption-position="bottom" >}}
+{{< figure src="/images/2013/03/cypress-psoc-i2c-api-while-loops-in-master-functions-annotated.png" width="538px" caption="An example of the dangerous, un-bounded while() loops in the PSoC I2C API."  >}}